 - 280 gr cucumber about 1 cucumber not too big, peeled weight, center removed

-- 200 gr Greek yoghurt or soy yoghurt
+- 200 gr yoghurt such as Greek yoghurt or soy yoghurt

 - +/- 1 tablespoon lemon juice

-- 2 tablespoons basil pesto as pesto alla Genovese
+- 2 tablespoons pesto sauce basil pesto as pesto alla Genovese

-- 60 gr baby spinash leaves 2 large handles
+- 60 gr spinach baby spinach leaves about 2 large handles

 - 2 tablespoons olive oil